 It Could Lead to Diabetes

 Sugary treats hold a big secret: eating too much of them over time may lead to deadly diseases like type 2 diabetes.
 Excessive carbohydrates (like sugar) lead to weight gain, which significantly increases a person’s risk for the disease.
 Although it doesn’t necessarily matter where the carbohydrates come from, sugar is one of the fastest ways to exceed a healthy daily limit.
-The American Diabetes Association has specifically linked sugary beverages to type 2 diabetes, so pay careful attention to the ingredients in your fruit, sport, and energy drinks.
+The American Diabetes Association has specifically linked health effects of sugar beverages to type 2 diabetes, so pay careful attention to the ingredients in your fruit, sport, and energy drinks.

 The average American consumes 130 pounds of added sugars each year.
 You read that right – people are consuming as much sugar as the weight of a Great Dane.

 When you consume too much sugar; you restrict your blood vessels to the point where it’s difficult for blood to move through them.
 How can a single substance cause such a roadblock?
 Sugar raises insulin levels in the bloodstream, which causes surrounding muscles to grow faster than normal.
 Over time, this extra pressure stresses artery walls, and leads to high blood pressure.
 Even if you’re normally cool under pressure, this isn’t a kind you want to deal with.
 High blood pressure increases the chances of a heart attack or stroke, because your heart has to work harder to keep things circulating.
 These concerns are easily avoidable with healthier eating choices.